Luis-0508/discord-rich-presence/README.md

 # discord-rich-presence
-A Custom Discord Rich Prescene with your very own customizable buttons, images and text!
+A Custom Discord Rich Presence with your very own customizable buttons, images and text!